Most of my first-time students have one question: What happens in meditation class.

-If your meditation teacher is not so good (read: inexperienced) they will simply expect you to sit down, close your eyes and focus on your breath.
-Many will give a simple guided meditation in which they use a script designed to help you relax (for instance, imagining you’re on a beach).
+If your teacher is not so good (read: inexperienced) they will simply expect you to sit down, close your eyes and focus on your breath.
+Many will give a simple guided meditation.
+They will use a script designed to help you relax (for instance, imagining you’re on a beach).
 These scripts are usually the same for all their students.
 However, this isn’t really meditation at all.

-If your meditation teacher is good, they will explain how meditation works, and they will tell you about the type of meditation they are going to teach you.
-For your first meditation class, most teachers will give you a simple breathing meditation.
+If your teacher is good, they will explain how meditation works.
+And they will tell you about the type of techniques they are going to teach you.
+For your first meditation class, most teachers will give you a simple breathing exercise.

-At the end of your first meditation class, you will likely be more relaxed than you were at the beginning.
+At the end of your first class, you will likely be more relaxed than you were at the beginning.
 This is because of the effects of meditation on the mind and body.
-Meditation promotes parasympathetic nervous system activity, reduces amygdala and sympathetic nervous system activity, and balances cortisol, according to Harvard, all of which makes you feel less stressed and more relaxed.
+It promotes parasympathetic nervous system activity, reduces amygdala and sympathetic nervous system activity, and balances cortisol, according to Harvard.
+The result is that you feel relaxed.

 So let me explain what happens in my meditation classes for beginners.

-What happens in my meditation class for first-time students
+What happens in my meditation classes for first-time students

 When I begin a meditation class, I spend some time getting to know you.
-We chat about your lifestyle, about what’s been happening in your mind (stress, recurring thoughts, etc.), and what you would like to get out of meditation (both in terms of your first meditation lesson and long-term).
+We chat about your lifestyle, about what’s been happening in your mind (stress, recurring thoughts, etc.), and what you would like to get out of the practice (both in terms of your first meditation class and long-term).

-When I give students their first meditation session, I do two things: give them everything they need to know to be successful, and give them tips and techniques to help them achieve the ideal mental state (whether that be relaxation, confidence, happiness, or however they would like to feel).
+When I give students their first session, I do two things.
+First, I give them everything they need to know to be successful.
+Secondly, I give them tips and techniques to help them achieve the ideal mental state (whether that be relaxation, confidence, happiness, or however they would like to feel).

 What happens in my meditation classes next is that we work on your posture a little bit.
-Now I’m not one of those hardcore types that demand that you sit in lotus position.
-Honestly, I usually suggest that my first-time meditation students just sit in a comfy chair.
+Now I’m not one of those hardcore types who demand that you sit in Lotus position.
+Honestly, I usually suggest that my first-time students just sit in a comfy chair.
 However, we do discuss posture because it is important to have good posture when meditating.

-After your first meditation experience, we have a friendly chat, and I give you some tips and pointers for how to continue to meditate.
+After your first meditation experience, we have a friendly chat, and I give you valuable tips and pointers for how to continue to meditate.
 And that’s it!

 What makes me unique as a meditation teacher is how carefully I listen to you and cater to you on every step of our journey together.

 Does that sound good?
 Do you feel excited to start meditating?
-Sign up for an online meditation class today.
+Sign up for an online meditation lesson today.